-- A bridge would be an expected GRANT SCOPE deliverable only if the bridge is estimated to cost \$30,000 or more, OR if the GRANT SCOPE deliverable is the only element that GRANT funds would pay for. - Using decomposed granite on approximately 1,000 feet of TRAIL would be an expected GRANT SCOPE deliverable only if the TRAIL is estimated to cost \$30,000 or more, OR if the GRANT SCOPE deliverable is the only element that GRANT funds would pay for.
+- A bridge would be an expected GRANT SCOPE deliverable only if the bridge is estimated to cost \$30,000 or more, OR if the GRANT SCOPE deliverable is the only element that GRANT FUNDS would pay for. - Planting native vegetation would be an expected GRANT SCOPE deliverable only if the vegetation is estimated to cost \$30,000 or more, OR if the GRANT SCOPE deliverable is the only element that GRANT FUNDS would pay for. - Creating RIFFLES, RUNS and POOLS would be an expected GRANT SCOPE deliverable only if the elements are estimated to cost \$30,000 or more, OR if the GRANT SCOPE deliverable is the only element that GRANT FUNDS would pay for.